Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Wondering When Dogs Shed the Most?

 Wondering what months your dog will shed the most?
 Planning on getting ready for the big event?
 Well, the answer is not that easy.
-The months your dog sheds the most will ultimately depend on the type of dog you own and several other factors.
-Certain breeds of dog are known for shedding heavily during particular months, while others will shed at a steady rate throughout the year.
+The months your dog sheds the most ultimately depend on the type of dog you own and several other factors.
+Certain breeds are known for shedding heavily during particular months, while others will shed at a steady rate throughout the year.

 Determining what months your dog sheds the most will help you better prepare for the hairy event.
 Make sure you invest in loads of lint rollers and have your vacuum cleaner ready; those stray hairs will be just about everywhere!
 And yes, that often means even on your food!